greenelab/lab-website-template/README.md

 - A **Join the team** page, where you can put job listings and outreach
 - A **Blog** page, with dated and tagged posts about anything
 - A **Contact** page, where you can specify all the routes for communicating with your lab

-_The main goal of this template is to allow you to spend less time setting up a website and reinventing the wheel, and more time running your lab._

 ## Background knowledge